brainspills/ada-framework/README.md

 ### 2.3 Document Routing

 To enable document routing, set the following values in the route definition (along with the other properties).
 The route will automatically retrieve a document based on the provided ID (`:id`).
-The `:id` is a required segment of the route.
+The `:id` is a required segment of the route - it will resolve to the key set as `identifier` in the model if it is set.

     {
       'route': '/<route_name>/:id',